kwel999/K_Amino/README.md

 k_amino is open source module, anyone can contribute.
 Please see the [Github Repository](https://github.com/Kwel999/k_amino)

 ## Discord
-You can join the [Discord Server](https://discord.gg/vhBtt2QB) to add suggestions or to report problems and to get new updates and changes
+You can join the [Discord Server](https://discord.gg/wGRQYd3nVd) to add suggestions or to report problems and to get new updates and changes

+## Youtube Channel
+you can check this [youtube channel](https://youtube.com/@KWELATEYOURPIZZA) for more information about script and bots

 ## Features
 - Faster than other [Aminoapps](https://aminoapps.com/) python modules